ash-bergs/battleships/README.md

     - Event listeners and query selectors for the original buttons are removed
     - `ships` array and `creatBoard` calls had to be moved higher up in the JS (undefined errors!)

+style.css is refactored:
+    - `grid-user` and `grid-computer` are removed, new `battleship-grid` class and rules define the look of these elements
+    - CSS Grid introduced to the styles in the `battleship-grid` class, as a result the individual divs in the each player's gameboard no longer need a hardcoded width and height
+    -

 ### What I've learned: